ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/languages/index.md

 - Solidity
 - Vyper

+More experienced developers also might want to use Yul, an intermediate language for the [Ethereum Virtual Machine](https://ethereum.org/en/developers/docs/evm/), or Yul+, an extension to Yul.

 ## Prerequisites {#prerequisites}

-You may want to know some JavaScript or Python to make sense of differences in smart contract languages.
+Previous knowledge of programming languages, especially of JavaScript or Python, can help you make sense of differences in smart contract languages.
 We also recommend you understand smart contracts as a concept before digging too deep into the language comparisons.
 [Intro to smart contracts](/developers/docs/smart-contracts/).

 ## Solidity {#solidity}